 The EPA has contacted the owner requiring them to undertake further works to secure the site.

-In consideration of long term solutions, the EPA is currently seeking proposals to maintain and provide partial clean up of the former Truegain site, which has been abandoned since 2016.
+The EPA is currently exploring options for a medium to long-term solution for the Truegain site, which has been abandoned since 2016.

-The objective of the project is to render the site infrastructure stable so it does not pose a risk to human health and the environment.
+The objective of the project is to reduce any risks to human health and the environment’.

-The tender process is being conducted this month.
+The tender process has now closed and is being evaluated.

 Forestry operations update